Aliases for CIT Gene

 This gene encodes a serine/threonine-protein kinase that functions in cell division.
 Together with the kinesin KIF14, this protein localizes to the central spindle and midbody, and functions to promote efficient cytokinesis.
 This protein is involved in central nervous system development.
 Polymorphisms in this gene are associated with bipolar disorder and risk for schizophrenia.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Aug 2011]

 GeneCards Summary for CIT Gene

 CIT (Citron Rho-Interacting Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with CIT include Autosomal Recessive Primary Microcephaly and Microcephaly 17, Primary, Autosomal Recessive.
-Among its related pathways are Sweet Taste Signaling and ERK Signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with CIT include Microcephaly 17, Primary, Autosomal Recessive and Primary Autosomal Recessive Microcephaly.
+Among its related pathways are Sweet Taste Signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CDC42BPA.

 Plays a role in cytokinesis.
 Required for KIF14 localization to the central spindle and midbody.
 Putative RHO/RAC effector that binds to the GTP-bound forms of RHO and RAC1.
 It probably binds p21 with a tighter specificity in vivo.
 Displays serine/threonine protein kinase activity.
 Plays an important role in the regulation of cytokinesis and the development of the central nervous system.
 Phosphorylates MYL9/MLC2.